Breast bud development marks the initial phase of breast growth, typically starting with a small, firm lump beneath the nipple.

 Most lumps during early puberty are benign breast buds.
 However, red flags include:

-- Persistent pain lasting weeks;
+- Persistent or worsening pain lasting weeks;

 If any symptoms arise outside normal expectations within Breast Bud Development Stages context, consulting a doctor ensures timely diagnosis and peace of mind.